By Roy Burner (Minister of the Gospel)

 Judgment of God is administrated as a deterrent from continuation of ungodly avenues that separates one from God; with such action invoked on many once godly nations who have yielded over to ungodly influences that promote a withdrawal from God.

-A history of ancient Israel, revealed in God's Word, is the story of a succession of judgments upon His covenant nation when they flouted His will.
-Scripture reveals: For the day of the Lord is near upon all the heathen (or nations): as you have done, it shall be done to you: Your reward (or reprisal) shall return upon your own head (Obadiah 15).
+A Bible commentary noted: A history of ancient Israel, revealed in God's Word, is the story of a succession of judgments upon His covenant nation when they flouted His will.
+Scripture reveals: For the day of the Lord is near upon all the heathen (nations): as you have done, it shall be done to you: Your reward (reprisal) shall return upon your own head (Obadiah 15).

 Be not deceived: God is not mocked; for whatsoever a man sows, that shall he also reap (Galatians 6:7).
 A Bible commentary noted: To disobey God's commands and then escape divine punishment would be to outwit God, thus making a mockery of Him and His Word.

 Many once godly nations have flaunted God's Word through acceptance of ungodly ways; attempting to make a mockery of God's Word.
-His Word still stands, as when first proclaimed, and one day the judgment of God will come to those who are disobedience to His Word.
+His Word still stands, as when first proclaimed, and one day the judgment of God will come to those who are disobedience to His Word; unless repentance comes into focus!

-Scripture reveals such a day to execute judgment upon all, and to convince (or convict) all that are ungodly among them of their ungodly deeds which they have ungodly committed, and all their harsh speeches (or harsh things) which ungodly sinners have spoken against him.
+Scripture reveals a day will come, as prophesied, with ten thousands of His saints, to execute judgment upon all, and to convince (convict) all that are ungodly among them of their ungodly deeds which they have ungodly committed, and all their harsh speeches (harsh things) which ungodly sinners have spoken against him.

-These are murmurers, complainers, walking after their own lusts; having men's persons in admiration because of advantage (or flattering people to gain advantage) (Jude 1:14-16).
+These are murmurers, complainers, walking after their own lusts; having men's persons in admiration because of advantage (flattering people to gain advantage) (Jude 1:14-16).
 Ungodly repeatedly describes the actions and attitudes of those who are denounced.
-We are seeing devastation and destruction affecting many nations; the allowance of such, possibly being token judgments from God!
+We are seeing devastation and destruction affecting many nations; the allowance for such possibly being token judgments from God!

 Many nations do not recognize God; but rather worship gods made with men's hands.
 The Apostle Paul attempted to correct that mistake on Mars' Hill, in the city of Athens.